Goblin Slayer: Characters

 A Lizardman (rizādoman) adventurer and party member with High Elf and Dwarf Shaman.
-Like Priestess, he can use healing magic, but he also uses a sword to fight and can summon skeletal familiars to assist him in battle.
-He often acts as a mediator between Dwarf and High Elf, stopping their arguments.
-He is a very calm and composed person.
-He cares deeply about nature due to his religion.
-He is also extremely enamored with the taste of cheese, which he finds exotic as his people do not raise livestock.
-His intention is to become a dragon.
-Like Dwarf Shaman and High Elf, he is also a Silver ranked adventurer.
+He can use healing magic, but he also uses a sword to fight and can summon skeletal familiars to assist him in battle.
+He often acts as a mediator between Dwarf and High Elf.
+His goal is to become a dragon.
+He is a Silver ranked adventurer.